 Onomichi is a quaint port town in Hiroshima Prefecture known for its temples, cats, and cycling.
 The city consists of the slopey mainland and some of the neighbouring islands in the Seto Inland Sea connected by Shimanami Kaido, one of the world’s best bike routes.

 I discovered there are many things to do in Onomichi City while researching for my solo trip to Japan.
-I knew I wanted to visit Onomichi as soon as I learned about the city.
+I knew I wanted to visit Onomichi town as soon as I learned about the city.
 Not only am I drawn to all the historical temples and sites, but I also wanted to cycle through one of the most popular bikeways.

 You may not have heard of Onomichi as it is not as well known as Tokyo, Kyoto, Osaka or Hiroshima.
 But it is the precise reason why you should get off the beaten path in Japan and travel to Onomichi.
 The city has so much to offer, and I will show you all the everything I know in my Onomichi Japan guide.

 Before you visit Onomichi, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.

 Here are additional travel tips that you may find useful for travelling to Onomichi City:

 - Onomichi is a small town and walking is the best way to see the city

 - ICOCA is the prepaid IC card for Hiroshima Prefecture.
-It is a rechargeable smartcard where you can take public transportation including bus, train and etc. It is useful to have especially if you are taking day trips to Okunoshima Island (Rabbit Island), Tomonoura or other destinations.
+It is a rechargeable smartcard where you can take public transportation including buses, trains and etc. It is useful to have especially if you are taking day trips to Okunoshima Island (Rabbit Island), Tomonoura or other destinations.

 - It is possible to see all the Onomichi attractions in one day